 So what biological role does cortisol have?
 When our bodies are exposed to stress, our pituitary gland release adrenocorticotropic hormone (or ACTH).
 ACTH stimulates our adrenal glands to produce cortisol.
 Cortisol plays an important part in controlling electrolyte balance in the body as well as regulating carbohydrate, fat, and protein metabolism.
 Our adrenal gland, under normal circumstances produces about 20mg of cortisol per day but it can produce much more if required (more than five times this amount).
 This is indexed to stress factors such as trauma, infection or emotion.
 This extra cortisol will influence the immune system by blocking the release of various substances (such as prostaglandin) that trigger an inflammatory response.
 One trade-off is that they also limit the action of white blood cells which help regulate your immune system.
 You can thus be more susceptible to infection.

-One of the critical issues in the progression of osteoarthritis (OA) is how important is the role of inflammation?
-It may be present at times, but OA is generally thought to be a degenerative condition.
 A recent paper (by Jacqui Wise) from 2017 published in the British Medical Journal looked at joint injections into knee joints.
 This study looked at 140 patients (average age 58) who had knee OA.
 These patients all received 40mg of triamcinolone or saline (as placebo) every 12 weeks for 2 years.
 At the end of the study they found no difference in pain between the two groups but they did find a much higher volume of cartilage loss in those that received triamcinolone “The results of the studies do not support the use of long term repeated corticosteroid injections for the management of pain or structural progression in osteoarthritis, and in fact indicate that there may be more cartilage loss in people who receive steroids.”